 Visiting The Chadds Ford Historical Society

-The Barn Visitors' Center is the home of the Chadds Ford Historical Society.
-Stop in for museum admission, tickets for upcoming programs and events or to shop in our museum store.
-To make an appointment to utilize our research library and archives or rent our meeting room, please call 610-388-7376 or email email@example.com.
+The Barn Visitors Center is the home of the Chadds Ford Historical Society.
+The facility houses our staff offices, meeting room, museum store and public exhibits.
+Please stop by during normal business hours and we will be happy to help.
+You can also make an appointment to utilize our research library or rent our meeting room.
+For appointments, please call 610-388-7376 or email email@example.com.

 |Please note, we are closed in observance of the following holidays: New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.|

 In inclement weather, we follow the schedule of the Unionville Chadds Ford School District.

 The John Chads House was built in around 1725 for John Chads - a Quaker that operated a ferry across the Brandywine River.
 John is the namesake of Chadds Ford.
 His wife Elizabeth lived here alone following John's death in 1760.
 The house was in the midst of the Battle of Brandywine in September 1777.

 Today, the John Chads House is owned by the Chadds Ford Historical Society and operated as a museum.
 It is open seasonally for tours, baking demonstrations and special educational programs and events.

 The Barns-Brinton House was built in 1714 by blacksmith William Barns as a tavern on "Ye Great Road to Nottingham" (a major route between Maryland and Philadelphia).
 He operated the tavern for a few years beginning in 1722.
 After Barns died in 1731, the property was purchased by the Brinton family, who owned it for 100 years.

 Today, the house is owned by the Chadds Ford Historical Society and operated as a museum.
 It is open seasonally for tours, historical demonstrations, special educational programs and events.